TensorTeacher/bittensor-mining-tutorial/docs/start_mining.md

    cd bittensor
    python3 -m pip install -e .
    ```
+2. You then need to add the endpoint miner script found at: https://github.com/TensorTeacher/endpoint-center/blob/main/endpoint_miner.py

-2. Copy the script for the endpoint miner using the following command:
+   In the terminal to create a file with the endpoint miner script, enter:
    ```
    cat > endpoint_miner.py
    ```
-   Paste the endpoint miner script, press enter, and then press `Ctrl + D`.
+   Then aste the endpoint miner script, press enter, and then press `Ctrl + D`.

-3. Start the miner by running the following command:
+4. Start the miner by running the following command:
    ```
    python3 endpoint_miner.py --name hotkey_name --axon.port your_axon_port --wallet.hotkey hotkey_name --wallet.name your_wallet_name --logging.debug --endpoint.url url_to_where_center_endpoint_is --endpoint.verify_token your_verification_token --subtensor.network finney --subtensor.chain_endpoint your_subtensor_endpoint:9944 --netuid 1
    ```